Why do O-rings fail? A brief guide to O-ring failure modes

 Solution: Taking care during the installation of O-rings is key to preventing installation.
 Covering sharp edges and threads using tape or protective sheaths will prevent nicks to the surface.
 Ensuring hardware has suitable lead-in chamfers aids the make-up of the hardware, along with suitable lubrication.

-Cause: Spiralling of an O-ring can occur during dynamic, reciprocating motion.
-The levelling of spiralling is affected by many different factors, including but not restricted to uneven surface finishes, improper lubrication, friction, installation errors and eccentric components.
+Cause: Spiralling of an O-ring can occur during dynamic, reciprocating motion, either during installation or in use.
+The levelling of spiralling is affected by many different factors including, but not restricted to, uneven surface finishes, improper lubrication, friction, installation errors and eccentric components.

 Solution: A harder O-ring material is a good starting point for the prevention of spiralling.
 You might also consider a different seal profile, with PPE X-rings (quad rings) and D-seals proven to resist spiralling without a reduction in seal performance.
 If a high pressure seal is required, the T-seal provides a robust sealing solution with complimentary backup rings.
 X-rings, D-seals and T-seals can usually fit existing O-ring grooves/glands.